Calvary Kids Catechism

 Question 25: Will God allow our disobedience to go unpunished?

-No. God is perfectly good and just, and must punish every sin.
+No. When we sin, we rebel against God.
+Because he is perfectly good and just, he must punish every sin.

 Question 26: Is there any way to escape the guilt and power of sin and the judgment we deserve?

 Yes!
-God loves us so much that he made a New Promise: He sent Jesus to take our punishment, forgive our sins, give us new hearts, and bring us safely to him.
+God loves us so much that he made a New Covenant: he sent Jesus to take our punishment, forgive our sins, give us new hearts, and rescue us from wrath.

 Question 27: What makes the New Covenant new and better?

-The old promise couldn’t fix our hard hearts but through the New Covenant: God forgives every sin, writes his rules inside us, gives us his Spirit, and makes us really know and love him.
+The Old Covenant couldn’t change our hard hearts, but in the New Covenant God forgives all our sins, writes his law on our hearts, gives us his Spirit, and helps us truly know and love him..

 Question 28: How did God establish this New Covenant?

-God made the New Covenant through the death of Jesus - who is truly God and truly man.
+God established the New Covenant through the death of Jesus - who is truly God and truly man.

 Question 29: Why must the Redeemer be truly human?

-Jesus had to be a real human so he could obey God perfectly for us, take our punishment on the cross, and so we could know that he truly understands our struggles.
+Jesus had to be a real human so he could perfectly obey God’s law for us, take our punishment on the cross, and so we could know that he truly understands our struggles.

 Question 30: Why must the Redeemer be truly God?

-Jesus had to be God so his perfect life and death could pay for everyone’s sins, beat death, and carry God’s judgment for us.
+Jesus had to be God so his perfect life and death could pay for everyone’s sins, so he could beat death and bear God’s judgment for us.

 Question 31: Who is the Redeemer of the New Covenant?

 The only Redeemer is Jesus Christ, God’s Son.
-He became a man and gave himself as the one perfect sacrifice so we could be saved.
+He became a man and died as the perfect sacrifice so we could be saved and receive all the blessings of the New Covenant.

 Question 32: As Redeemer and Ratifier of the New Covenant, what does Jesus Christ receive?